Sir Lindsay Hoyle

 The Rt Hon Sir Lindsay Hoyle is the MP for Chorley, and has been an MP continually since 1 May 1997.
 He is Speaker of the House of Commons.

-Sir Lindsay Hoyle, the Speaker, has been an MP since May 1997, making him the 13th longest-serving member of the current parliament and the longest-serving among those elected in that cohort.
-He has made 1,227 contributions across 523 debates, ranking him second overall in parliamentary debate participation, with his contributions focused on procedural matters, foreign affairs and defence, and trade and industry.
-As Speaker, Hoyle has cast no votes across 460 eligible divisions, which is the conventional expectation for the Speaker's role requiring impartiality.
-His high ranking in debate contributions combined with zero voting participation reflects the distinct nature of the Speaker's position, which prioritizes chairing proceedings and debate management over participating in votes.
+Sir Lindsay Hoyle has been an MP since May 1997, making him the 13th longest-serving member of the current parliament and the longest-serving among those elected in that cohort.
+As Speaker, he has cast zero votes across 537 eligible divisions, which is the conventional expectation for the Speaker's role requiring impartiality.
+However, his debate contributions are exceptionally high, ranking first overall among all 650 MPs with 2,130 contributions across 925 debates, reflecting the extensive speaking responsibilities inherent to the Speaker position.
+His top debate topics include Other/Procedural matters, Foreign Affairs & Defence, and Parliamentary Procedure.

 VOTING PARTICIPATION